-- Promoting the recognition of outstanding chapter members within the chapter, the region, Society, associated societies and the community - B. Submitting the names of chapter members to ASHRAE and other organizations for honors and awards - C. Making recommendations for chapter, regional and Society-level awards, including ASHRAE Fellow and Honorary Full Member Membership grades - D. Maintaining the chapter banner, awards banner and all chapter awards
+- A. Promoting the recognition of outstanding chapter members within the chapter, the region, Society, associated societies and the community - B. Submitting the names of chapter members to

+- ASHRAE and other organizations for honors and awards - C. Submitting nominations for chapter, regional and Society-level awards - D. Maintaining the chapter banner, awards banner and all chapter awards